Arena Stage: Artistic Directors

 One of the founders, Zelda Fichandler, was the company's artistic director from its founding through the 1990/91 season.
 Douglas C. Wager succeeded her for the 1991/92 through 1997/98 seasons.
-The current artistic director, Molly Smith, assumed those duties beginning with the 1998/99 season.
+Molly Smith, assumed those duties beginning with the 1998/99 season.
 In June 2022, she announced she would retire and leave Arena Stage in July 2023.
+The current Artistic Director is Hana S. Sharif.